Balaji01-4D/Balaji01-4D/README.md

 Building an **e-commerce** project using **React** and **Go**.

 👯 I’m looking to collaborate on
-**Backend development** projects — ideally involving Go, Python, or microservices.
+**Backend development** projects — ideally involving Go, Python, or Java Rest API.

 🤝 I’m looking for help with
 **Frontend development**, especially **React-based UI/UX**.